Rudy Giuliani: After 2008 election

 On December 23, 2009, Giuliani announced that he would not seek any office in 2010, saying "The main reason has to do with my two enterprises: Bracewell & Giuliani and Giuliani Partners.
 I'm very busy in both."
 The decisions signaled a possible end to Giuliani's political career.
 During the 2010 midterm elections, Giuliani endorsed and campaigned for Bob Ehrlich and Marco Rubio.
 On October 11, 2011, Giuliani announced that he was not running for president.
-According to Kevin Law, the director of the Long Island Association, Giuliani believed that "As a moderate, he thought it was a pretty significant challenge.
-He said it's tough to be a moderate and succeed in GOP primaries," Giuliani said "If it's too late for (New Jersey Governor) Chris Christie, it's too late for me."
+According to Kevin Law, the director of the Long Island Association, Giuliani believed, "As a moderate, he thought it was a pretty significant challenge.
+He said it's tough to be a moderate and succeed in GOP primaries", and Giuliani himself said, "If it's too late for (New Jersey Governor) Chris Christie, it's too late for me."

-At a Republican fund-raising event in February 2015, Giuliani said, "I do not believe, and I know this is a horrible thing to say, but I do not believe that the president Obama loves America," and "He doesn't love you.
+At a Republican fund-raising event in February 2015, Giuliani said, "I do not believe, and I know this is a horrible thing to say, but I do not believe that the president Obama loves America ...
+He doesn't love you.
 And he doesn't love me.
 He wasn't brought up the way you were brought up and I was brought up, through love of this country."
 In response to criticism of the remarks, Giuliani said, "Some people thought it was racist – I thought that was a joke, since he was brought up by a white mother ...
 This isn't racism.
 This is socialism or possibly anti-colonialism."
 White House deputy press secretary Eric Schultz said he agreed with Giuliani "that it was a horrible thing to say", but he would leave it up to the people who heard Giuliani directly to assess whether the remarks were appropriate for the event.
 Although he received some support for his controversial comments, Giuliani said he also received several death threats within 48 hours.